Filipino Institute logo

 Next Steps for Parents

-If you prefer to ask first, you may reach out to discuss your child’s age level, schedule, and learning needs before deciding.
+Families may also reach out to discuss age level, schedule, and learning needs before deciding.

 Frequently Asked Questions (FAQ)